-If you invest in our securities in this offering, your ownership interest will be immediately diluted to the extent of the difference between the public offering price per share of our common stock and accompanying warrants in this offering, and the pro forma as adjusted net tangible book value per share of our common stock immediately after consummation of the Merger and this offering, assuming no value is attributed to the warrants
+If you invest in our securities in this offering, your ownership interest will be immediately diluted to the extent of the difference between the public offering price per share of our common stock and accompanying warrants in this offering, and the pro forma as adjusted net tangible book value per share of our common stock immediately after consummation of the Merger and this offering, assuming no value is attributed to the warrants.

 Our historical net tangible book value (deficit) is the amount of Lyneer's total tangible assets less total liabilities.
 Our historical net tangible book value (deficit) per share is Lyneer's historical net tangible book value (deficit) divided by the number of shares of our common stock outstanding as of June 30, 2023.
-Our historical net tangible book value as of June 30, 2023, was \$7,355,687 or \$[•] per share of common stock.
-Our historical net tangible book value gives effect to the consummation of the Merger as if the Merger had occurred on January 1, 2023 and reflects the historical book value of Lyneer, as adjusted, and [•] shares of our common stock outstanding on a pro forma basis, assuming a public offering price of \$[•] per share of common stock and accompanying warrant in this offering as set forth on the cover page of this prospectus.
+Our historical net tangible book value (deficit), as adjusted, as of June 30, 2023, was (\$1,200,690) or (\$0.12) per share of common stock.
+Our historical net tangible book value (deficit), as adjusted, gives effect to the consummation of the Merger as if the Merger had occurred on January 1, 2023 and reflects the historical book value of Lyneer, as adjusted, and 10,000,000 shares of our common stock outstanding on a pro forma basis, assuming a public offering price of \$10.00 per share of common stock and accompanying warrant in this offering as set forth on the cover page of this prospectus.

-Pro forma net tangible book value is our net tangible book value (deficit), after giving effect to the sale of [•] shares of common stock (assuming no Pre-Funded Warrants in lieu of common stock are issued) and warrants to purchase [•] shares of common stock in this offering at an assumed public offering price of \$[•] per share of common stock, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, but assuming no exercise of the warrants offered hereby or the warrants granted to the Representative of the underwriters, would have been approximately \$[•] or approximately \$[•] per share.
-This represents an immediate increase in net tangible book value of \$[•] per share to existing stockholders and an immediate dilution of \$[•] per share to new investors purchasing shares of our common stock and accompanying warrants in this offering, attributing none of the assumed combined public offering price to the warrants offered hereby.
+Pro forma net tangible book value is our net tangible book value, after giving effect to the sale of 5,000,000 shares of common stock (assuming no Pre-Funded Warrants in lieu of common stock are issued) and warrants to purchase 5,000,000 shares of common stock in this offering at an assumed public offering price of \$10 per share of common stock and accompanying warrant, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, but assuming no exercise of the warrants offered hereby, would have been approximately \$45,064,360 or approximately \$3.00 per share.
+This represents an immediate increase in net tangible book value of \$3.12 per share to existing stockholders and an immediate dilution of \$7.00 per share to new investors purchasing shares of our common stock and accompanying warrants in this offering, attributing none of the assumed combined public offering price to the warrants offered hereby.